 My husband and I vacation with our puppy in St. Augustine, and the beach on Anastasia Island south of Ocean Trace allow dogs.
 We keep him leashed during the busy times of the day, but early am and after dinner when it isn't crowded we let him run a bit.
 (Thank You - Bobbijudd)

-leashes.
-Most of the time the only people around you are ones with pets
+without leashes.
+Most of the time the only people around you are

 Update Warning: - The area of Matanzas Inlet is the property of the National Park Service and St. Johns County.
 The National Park Service has always had a regulation requiring dogs to be on a 6' leash at all times [Chapter 36 Code of Federal Regulations, section 2.15, subsection (a)(2).]
 We also require pets to be cleaned up after.
 36 CFR 2.15 (a)(5).
 St. Johns County also has a regulation requiring dogs be leashed at certain times of the year.
 You can contact them for further information.